eProsima/ShapesDemo/README.md

 ## Building from sources

-You will need Qt5 and eProsima Fast RTPS 1.3.0+ to build the Shapes Demo.
-The default configuration assumes you have eProsima Fast RTPS installed in your system:
+You will need Qt5, eProsima Fast CDR and eProsima Fast RTPS to build the Shapes Demo.
+The default configuration assumes you have eProsima libraries installed in your system:

     $ mkdir build; cd build;
     $ cmake ../
     $ make

-If you do not have eProsima Fast RTPS installed in your system, you can build it as a dependency by specifying
+If you do not have eProsima libraries installed in your system, you can build it as a dependency by specifying

     $ cmake ../ -DTHIRDPARTY=ON